switch-dimension/lever-cast-5/.documentation/prompt-guide.md

 - We are in design mode we are protoyping the frontend don't connect to backend yet
 - Link all buttons and pages to simulate navigation

+## Design Prompts
+- Give me an alternate treatment for this component
+- Make this component more user
+- Are we thinking about accessibility?

 ## Error Handling
 - Fix
 - Troubleshoot